 A supervisor or Human Resources consultant often can address employee concerns, but sometimes people prefer to speak with someone who is separate from administrative structures.
-The Ombuds Office was created in 2007 to give employees another place to receive help in preventing, resolving and managing conflicts.*
+Sometimes people need to practice before they feel ready to raise a difficult issue with someone else.
+The Ombuds Office gives employees* another place to receive help in managing, preventing, and resolving disputes.

 The Office was also created to ensure that staff at all levels know whether to bring a formal grievance to Human Resources or to Equal Opportunity and Affirmative Action.
-After exploring options with you, the Ombudsperson can refer you to the appropriate office.
+After exploring options with you, the Ombuds can refer you to the appropriate office.

-Dartmouth’s Ombuds Office helps people resolve conflicts as early as possible by identifying a range of possible actions.
-She maintains neutrality in listening to and mediating complaints about colleagues, supervisors, supervisees and policies.
-She facilitates conversation and calls attention to issues without being an advocate, decision-maker or source of reward and discipline.
+Dartmouth’s Ombuds Office helps people resolve disputes as early as possible by identifying a range of possible actions; maintains neutrality in listening to and mediating complaints about colleagues, supervisors, supervisees and policies, and; facilitates conversation and calls attention to issues without being an advocate, decision-maker or source of reward and discipline.

 * Union members will continue to consult with shop stewards, Human Resources and Equal Opportunity and Affirmative Action, depending on the nature of the issue.
-Faculty generally consult with their chairs, associate deans and deans.
+Faculty generally consult with their chairs, associate deans and deans

-Last Updated: 4/26/10
+Last Updated: 5/8/15